Cmmatrubai/Cognitext/cognitext-extension/README.md

 - Enable "Auto-simplify on page load" in the extension settings
 - The extension will automatically simplify article pages when you visit them

-### Copying Text

-- Click the "Copy Text" button in the simplified text overlay
-- The text will be copied to your clipboard

 ## Settings

 ### Extension Preferences

 - **Auto-simplify on page load**: Automatically simplify article pages
-- **Show simplified overlay**: Display the simplified text overlay on the page

 ### Connection Status